 After defining the roles of the agent.
-They can do various tasks defined to them like- Can edit tickets, Update the status, set priority, etc.
+They can do various tasks defined to them like- Can edit tickets, Updating the status, setting priority, etc.

-Add Agent: In this, the admin creates a new agent fills in all the details about the agent like who will be the agent(the only user of that open-cart can be an agent).
+Add Agent: In this, the admin creates a new agent and fills in all the details about the agent like who will be the agent(the only user of that OpenCart can be an agent).

 Role: The roles which have been created by the admin will be displayed and the admin has to select from that role for the agent.